hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ```

 ~> This is the only time we are changing the value of the existing option
 `verify_incoming` to false.
-Make sure to change it in the correct place!
+Make sure to only change it on the agent running the
+UI!

 With the new configuration, it should work: